 Infinitives are created by to + verb.

-It is important that you can use them correctly in your IELTS speaking and writing or when you use English more generally.
+It is important that you can use them correctly in your IELTS speaking and writing as errors will affect your band score for grammar.

 We have already looked at gerunds, which are verbs ending in –ing (which makes them nouns).

 Take a look at this paragraph.
 The infinitives are in red.